mgreen1092/goalmaster-frontend/README.md

 # GoalMaster

-The best way to accomplish goals to quantify them and make them as specific as possible.
-GoalMaster is a user friendly application which allows users to make an individual account to document goal progress.
-It provides information on your goal, a description to make further speficiations, a quatifiable value, and the occurence of how often you will be completing this goal.
+The best way to accomplish goals is to quantify them and make them as specific as possible.
+GoalMaster is a user-friendly application which allows users to make an individual account to document goal progress.
+It provides information on your goal, a description to make further specifications, a quantifiable value, and the occurrence of how often you will be completing this goal.